Dataverse: Installations

+There are currently 150 known Dataverse installations around the world.

 Harvard Dataverse

 A collaboration with the Institute for Quantitative Social Science (IQSS), the Harvard Library, and Harvard University Information Technology (HUIT): the Harvard Dataverse is a repository for sharing, citing, analyzing, and preserving research data.
-It is open to all scientific data from all disciplines worldwide.
+It is considered a generalist repository in being open to data from all disciplines worldwide and can be utilized by researchers regardless of affiliation, unlike most other Dataverse installations that are restricted to affiliates of given organizations.

 Dataverse in Europe

-Dataverse is also installed in the countries of the European Union to preserve data collected by research communities of Netherlands, Germany, France and Finland.
-The largest Dataverse repository is called DataverseNL and located in the Netherlands providing data management services for 11 Dutch Universities.
+Dataverse is also utilized by research organizations in Europe; currently, there are active installations in Austria, Belgium, Croatia, Czechia, Denmark, Estonia, France, Germany, Iceland, Ireland, Italy, Hungary, Latvia, Lithuania, Luxembourg, Netherlands, Norway, Poland, Portugal, Russia, Slovenia, Spain, and Ukraine.
+The largest European-based Dataverse repository is called DataverseNL and located in the Netherlands providing data management services for more than 20 Dutch institutions and organizations.
 A similar service is established in Norway (cf. DataverseNO).

-Dataverse in Canada
+Dataverse in North America

 In Canada, Borealis is a national instance of the Dataverse repository hosted by OCUL's Scholars Portal at the University of Toronto.
 Borealis allows institutions to offer a Dataverse service without operating and maintaining the software themselves.
 Most academic institutions offering a Dataverse service in Canada subscribe to the Borealis service.
 The associated community of practice is organized through the Digital Research Alliance of Canada's Network of Experts via the Dataverse North Expert Group, a coordination, collaboration and communication instance.

+In the United States and Mexico, Dataverse installations are typically associated with a single institution or a group of institutions, mainly universities.
+Examples include the UNC Dataverse (UNC Chapel Hill), the Texas Data Repository (Texas Digital Library), and the Yale Dataverse (Yale University).
+The Qualitative Data Repository is a Dataverse installation hosted by Syracuse University but is open to researchers of any affiliation.

+Dataverse in Latin America

+There are active Dataverse installations in Argentina, Brazil, Chile, Colombia, Costa Rica, Ecuador, Peru, and Uruguay.
+Some of these are designed for specific institutions (e.g., Repositorio de datos de investigación de la Universidad de Chile) while others are at the national level (e.g., Papyrus, Ministerio de las Culturas, las Artes y Los Saberes in Colombia).
+SciELO Data is an installation for data associated with forthcoming or existing SciELO publications and preprints.

-Dataverse installations around the world
+Other Dataverse installations

-There are several other Dataverse repositories installed in Universities and organizations around the world.
-Here is a list of some Dataverse repositories: